BYUI-ECEN-361/ECEN-361-STM32-Lab-09-Queues-in-FreeRTOS/Documentation/Assignment.md

 **S1**: Start/Stop RandomSymbols from being put in the Queue

-**S2**: Start/Stop Randome lowercase letters from being put in the Queue
+**S2**: Start/Stop Random lowercase letters from being put in the Queue

 **S3**: HALT/RESUME taking characters from Queue.
 Upon halting, flush the Queue
-(TO BE DONE BY STUDENT)

 Queue applications may have conditions that call for a stop to processing: maybe a call-operator has to take a break, or the potato truck is full and the next truck needs to come to be filled, some contaminated ingredients were introduced into the assembly line, etc.

-For the last part, let’s make a “HALT/RESTART” button that does the following:
+For the last part, let’s finish the “HALT/RESTART” button that does the following:

-- Disable further input (halt all the producers).
+- Disable/Resume further input (halt all the producers).
 See how it’s done with buttons **S1** and **S2**.
-- Print a “Halting message” on the TTY
+- Print a “Halting message” or "Resumed message" on the TTY
 - Pull all the contents off the queue and print them

+I have written the halting/queue dump part of the code, your job is to write the code to Disable/Resume further input (halt/resume all the producers).

 ## Extra Credit (5 pts maximum)